babaniyi/BusinessML/README.md

-# Preply Data Scientist Job Application
+# Babaniyi's Preply Data Scientist Job Application

 A short project for Preply Data Scientist Job Application to showcase my knowledge of: